willogy-team/insights--tensorflow/part4/README.md

 In column E, we can see that there are 5 convolutional blocks.
 Each block is a stack of layers.
 The first two blocks are similar in that they have the same 2 convolutional layers.
 The latter three blocks are similar in that they have the same 3 convolutional layers.
 Because of this, the use of the custom model to define a block of layers would give us an efficient way to define the network architectures.

-For more concrete information about the layers and the shape of each layer ouput, you should look in figure 2 below.
+For more concrete information about the layers and the shape of each layer output, you should look at Figure 2 below.

 <p align=center>
     <img src="images/2_vgg_architecture.JPG" width="480" alt>